shubhp95/final_project_frt/README.md

 Problem Statement : Most of the Students don't have access to tuitions and classes and they do not have a better understandings of concepts.

 Description -- It is a Microsoft Azure based website made  using static web app service that helps students to study great courses at low cost from anywhere , anytime.
 The idea was to create something that helps everyone have access to education.
-Students can study from anywhere and anytime.
+Students can study from anywhere , anytime and the most in-demand skills.

 In this project , core Azure service used is:
  Static web app service